mlcross91/NHS/README.md

-# NHS
+# NHS-Python

-This repository will hopefully contain useful coding examples (primarily SAS, SQL, Python) for the benefit of other developers within the NHS and Public Healthcare sector.

-I am still relatively new to the Python scene so any recommendations for efficiency would be greatly appreciated.
+I am still pretty raw at Python and using this space for trial/error learning so any recommendations to improve any code would be greatly appreciated.

-MC